The following is a guest post by Jacob with My Personal Finance Journey.

 For many of us, our pets can be just as much a part of the family as a child (I am a dog-lover myself).
-As a valued member of the family, it can be very easy to spend large amounts of money on toys, clothes, bedding, food, and health care products for your pets.
+As a valued member of the family, it can be very easy to spend large amounts of money on toys (my Pug’s favorites are below), clothes, bedding, food, and health care products for your pets.
 After all, you want them to have the best life possible!

 However, I am a firm believer that giving your pets a good life should not come at the detriment of your own personal finances.
 For example, even though it might sound a little cold-hearted, I am a believer that someone should not go into $100,000 of 20% APR debt to pay for a year’s worth of chemotherapy for their favorite cat, Felix.

 (Crystal’s Comment: Our pet emergency fund can cover big one-time expenses like lab work or fixing a broken lab, but we have to draw the line at expensive long-term treatments like chemotherapy too…)

 Going along with this same idea of giving your pets a good life while trying to optimize your own personal finances is the idea that where you shop for your pet supplies can have a big impact on the amount that you spend.

 It truly amazes me the ENORMOUS price range (and going along with this, quality) that exists in the realm of pet products.
 For example, you can feed your dog with a $10 30-lb bag of dog food from Aldi’s, or you can spend $142 for a small 16 lb bag of Only Natural Pet EasyRaw Dehydrated Grain-Free Turkey & Sweet Potato Dog Food.
 Also, when looking for a specialized item such as doggie doors, you will want to search online for the best niche item providers.

 Now, while I definitely believe a certain level of quality of the food/products is crucial, I feel that most of the HIGH priced products are simply out of control.